-The accepted wisdom of real estate holds that houses in good condition bring in a higher price than houses in not-so-great condition.
+Accepted real estate wisdom says that houses in good condition bring in higher prices than houses in not-so-great condition.
 While that is generally true, it’s possible to “over-improve” a home to the point of losing money if the return doesn’t match the investment.

 How to decide what not to fix when selling a house

-Before we go over the list, let’s look at three initial steps that will help you determine how to approach repairs as you make plans to list your home.
+Before getting to the list, let’s look at three initial steps to help determine how to approach repairs as you make plans to list your home.

 Step 1: Consult with a top local agent before you fix anything

-Aim for something between “as is” and turnkey.
-You want to do just enough to attract buyers, but you don’t want to pour a lot of unnecessary cash into repairs and upgrades that won’t help your home sell for more money.
+Aim for something between “as-is” and turnkey.
+You want to do just enough to attract buyers, but you don’t want to pour a lot of unnecessary cash into repairs and upgrades that won’t help your home sell for more, or could inadvertently discount its value.

-Because they know the neighborhood, as well as what the market is doing, real estate agents can provide sound insight into what work would bring a good return on investment and what work could be just a waste of time.
+Because they know the neighborhood, as well as what the market is doing, real estate agents can provide sound insight into what work has a good return on investment and what work could be just a waste of time.
+A great place to start is Homelight’s Top Agent Insights, a quarterly report that surveys over 1,000 real estate agents nationwide to get a pulse on current market conditions.

 “The first thing I say to my sellers is, ‘Please don’t do anything to your house until I see it.’
-That’s because a lot of sellers overspend on fixing and upgrading things that don’t make a difference to the home’s value,” Bean says.
+That’s because a lot of sellers overspend on fixing and upgrading things that don’t make a difference to the home’s value,” says Carmen Bean, a top-selling agent in San Antonio, Texas, who works with over 72% more single-family homes than the average agent in her market.

-Bean advises sellers to leave minor issues untouched.
-By waiting for the home inspection report and the buyer’s requests, you’ll know where you need to spend money.
+In many cases, Bean will advise sellers to wait for the home inspection report and the buyer’s requests.
+Then you’ll know where you need to spend money.
 That way, you don’t “waste” money on cosmetic changes that may be needed to fix issues discovered by an inspection.

-Step 2: Determine if you will recoup your cost
+Step 2: Determine if you will recoup your costs

 Step 3: Identify and rule out vanity fixes